What kind of ryokan is Ohanabo?

 The location is perfect.
 It takes less than 10min on foot from Kyoto Station.
 The ryokan is in front of Higashi Honganji Temple.

-On the other hand, if you want to feel the luxury and authenticity at once, this is not.
-This is a typical Japanese inn, elegant and folksy.
+On the other hand, if you want to feel the luxury and authenticity at once, this is not the place for you.
+Rather, this is a folksy Japanese inn.

 TOP5 Luxury Authentic Ryokans in Kyoto